 Boot ESXi From Air (Use vSphere Auto Deploy for ESXi)

-There are many different ways for your ESXi hosts to boot, and many different places to install ESXi.
+As we have discovered, there are many different ways for your ESXi hosts to boot, and many different places to install ESXi.
 The important thing is to pick a method that matches your budget and your use case.
 For example, if you have a very small environment, it may just make sense to boot from an SD card, but with a large environment you may want to set up Auto Deploy to handle your installation and boot of ESXi.
-Now that the boot location has been determined, ESXi needs to be installed.
-Stay tuned for a post on different methods of installing ESXi.
+Now that the boot location has been determined, ESXi needs to be installed, and then your ESXi scratch partition configured.